osmandapp/web/main/docs/user/search/search-poi.md

 OsmAnd provides several ways to get to the Search tool where the **Categories search** section is located.

 - The [Search button](../widgets/map-buttons.md#search) is always displayed on the map, and tapping it will take you to the tool's [general screen](#how-to-use), where you can find the *Categories* tab.
-- Go to the main *Menu → Search → Categories tab*.
+- Go to the main *Menu → Search → Categories tab* (Android version).
-- When preparing to start a route, tap *Navigation → Set destination → Search field*.
+- When preparing to start a route, tap [*Navigation → Set destination → Search field → Categories tab*](../navigation/setup/route-navigation.md#set-target-point).
-- Go to the main Android *Menu → Configure map → Show POI overlay... → Search*.
+- Go to the main Android [*Menu → Configure map → POI overlay → Search*](../map/point-layers-on-map.md#points-of-interest-poi).

 ## How to use